shihanrehman/DBRS_interviewChallenge/README.md

 Architecture
 1. Google Colaboratory running Jupyter Notebook -> Host the application
 2. Numpy and Pandas -> Python Analytics libraries
-3. Matplotlib -> Display a couple graphs (It was not required, but I used it for aesthetic purposes)
+3. Matplotlib -> Display a couple graphs (It was not required, but I decided to use it for aesthetic purposes)

 Design and Tradeoffs